aggrawal-ankur/gitbook/content/docs/hello-world/assembling/readelf.md

 ---

-Here we complete our object code analysis.
+We're done with object code analysis.
 Next is linked ELF.